SignPath/Website-old/src/documentation/5_test_certificates.md

 **Disadvantages:**

 * Some configuration effort, especially if the certificate is to be trusted only on selected computers
-* Cannot revoke certificatein case of abuse (but you can follow the incident process above)
+* Cannot revoke certificate in case of abuse (but you can follow the incident process above)

     </td></tr>
     <tr><td><p>Issue certificate from an in-house CA</p></td>